clj-kondo/clj-kondo/analysis/README.md

   - `:lang`: if usage occurred in a `.cljc` file, the language in which the call was resolved: `:clj` or `:cljs`
   - `:defmethod`: true when the usage is a defmethod
-  - `:dispatch-val`: the dispatch val of a defmethod
+  - `:dispatch-val-str`: the dispatch val of a defmethod, represented as a string
   - several attributes of the used var: `:private`, `:macro`, `:fixed-arities`, `:varargs-min-arity`, `:deprecated`.